test-IO/testio-guides/src/pages/docs/jira_server/send_request.md

 3. **Fill in Comment**: Enter the details of the request in the comment field.
 You can ask a question or request more information about the bug from the tester who reported the bug.

-{% screenshot src="/assets/jira_server/bug_triage/send_1.png" /%}
+{% screenshot src="/assets/jira_server/bug_triage/send_1.png" caption="\"Send request to Test IO\" modal on Bug Triage" /%}

 4. **Confirm Request**: Click the “Send” button.

-The bug status changes to "Question," and a notification banner is added under the bug title in the Bugs page, indicating that a response is pending from the Test IO side.
-The comment and the tester's response will be displayed under the Comments section of the selected bug.
+The bug status changes to **"Question"**, and a **notification banner is added under the bug title** in the Bugs page, indicating that a response is pending from the Test IO side. **The comment and the tester's response will be displayed under the Comments section** of the selected bug.
 The notification banner and warning icon next to the bug title in the list of bugs are removed upon receiving the tester's response.

-{% screenshot src="/assets/jira_server/bug_triage/send_2.png" /%}
+{% screenshot src="/assets/jira_server/bug_triage/send_2.png" caption="Test IO bug in Question state after applying \"Send request\" action" /%}